Fish in tomato sauce, a quick and simple white fish fillet recipe made in one pan.

 Instructions

 - Chop the onions and the garlic cloves finely.
-Chop the pepper into small cubes.
+Chop the pepper into small cubes.1 medium onion + 3 large garlic cloves + 1 green bell pepper

-- Cook for about 15-20 minutes or until the peppers and onions are very soft.
-Adjust the taste with salt and pepper.
+- Cook the tomato sauce for 20 minutes or until the peppers and onions are very soft.
+Adjust the taste with balsamic vinegar, salt, and pepper.½ teaspoon balsamic vinegar

-- Place the fish fillet in the pan, spoon a little tomato sauce over them and let simmer gently for about 5 minutes.
+- Add white fish: Place the fish fillets in the pan, spoon a little tomato sauce over them, and let them simmer gently for about 5 minutes or longer, depending on their thickness.
+You should be able to flake the fillets easily.
+However, don't overcook them (Note 3).
+4 white fish fillets

 Agness of Run Agness Run says